tfonteyn/TinyZXingWrapper/README.md

 # TinyZXingWrapper
-A tiny android wrapper for the ZXing barcode scanner library.
-Uses CameraX.
+A tiny android wrapper for the ZXing barcode scanner library (https://github.com/zxing/zxing).

+- Uses CameraX.

-Written as a replacement for https://github.com/journeyapps/zxing-android-embedded.
+- Written as a replacement for https://github.com/journeyapps/zxing-android-embedded.
   Not call-compatible, but it should be (it is!) easy to migrate to.

-Minimum API 26 (Android 8.0)
+- Minimum API 26 (Android 8.0)
+- Compiled against ZXing core 3.5.1